X

 Operator

-Hi, good afternoon everyone and congratulations for a good set of numbers.
-So my first question is, you know, if I look at the margin, you know, gross Margin, I think it’s probably one of the highest or close to one of the highest in our square quarter.
-And you know, last quarter was probably on a much lower side.
-So if you can, you know, help us understand if there is any one off in this margin or is it just a product mix.
-And second part to this question is that our EBITDA margin is close to 15% away, significantly higher than what we have done in last two quarters.
+Hi, good afternoon, everyone, and congratulations for a good set of numbers.
+Sir, my first question is, if I look at the margin, gross margin, I think it’s probably one of the highest or close to one of the highest in last 2 quarters.
+And last quarter was probably on a much lower side.
+So if you can help us understand if there is any one-off in this margin?
+Or is it just a product mix?
+And second part to this question is that our EBITDA margin is close to 15%, again, significantly higher than what we have done in the last 2 quarters.
+And the ramp-up from the new products and new plant is yet to happen.
+So should we expect this kind of a margin to sustain both at a gross level and EBITDA level?

 Rohit Mall

-So when we made this projections, obviously, you know, one part of it was also that, you know, some, you know, policies to work in our favor as well.
-So we are pretty confident about the branded and the domestic growth and growth coming out of, let’s say Middle east and Africa because we can see and control that market.
-And the policies are also in favor.
-However, when it comes to our export and white label, we expect that hopefully the worst is behind.
-If the world seems stable and will be stable, I think we can expect better growth from our export market.
+So when we made this projections, obviously, one part of it was also that some policies do work in our favor as well.
+So we are pretty confident about the branded and the domestic growth and growth coming out of, let’s say, Middle East and Africa because we can see and control that market and the policies are also in favor.
+However, when it comes to our export and white label, we expect that the — hopefully, the worst is behind.
+If the world seems stable and will be stable, I think we can expect better growth from our export market also.
+Like we were discussing earlier that if this trade deal with Europe is to be signed, there could be great positive ramifications from us.
+Even with Russia, we’ve been able to get a breakthrough in the market.

-So that, that was our idea of, of, you know, getting to the target.
-And we are still confident that we would be able to, you know, get, get there.
-Maybe we, we’ve been set back a little bit with, you know, things which we can’t control.
-But we are still hopeful and confident that, you know, once things settle down, it should, we should be back on track.
+We are also expecting that with the US, there will be some better deals coming as compared to now.
+So we are definitely expecting more growth out of our white label business.
+And yes, with — for our branded, definitely 20% or plus is growth something that we can target.
+So that was our idea of getting to the target, and we are still confident that we would be able to get there.
+Maybe we’ve been set back a little bit with things which we can’t control, but we are still hopeful and confident that once things settle down, it should — we should be back on track.

 Operator

 Thank you.
-The next question comes from the line of Viraj from Simpl.
+The next question comes from the line of Viraj from SiMPL.
 Please go ahead.

 Viraj Kacharia